mdbloice/Patch-Augmentation/README.md

 ## How it works

-Patch Augmentation is a simple method where new, augmented images are created by combining two images from two different classes to create a new image and label pair.
+Patch Augmentation is a data-independent approach that creates new image data based on image/label pairs, where a patch from one of the two images in the pair is superimposed on to the other image, creating a new augmented sample.

-A notebook containing a reproducible experiment (using ResNetv1 and ResNetv2 on the CIFAR10 dataset) can be found in the following notebook:
+A notebook containing a reproducible experiment (using ResNetv1 and ResNetv2 on the CIFAR-10 and CIFAR-100 datasets) can be found in the following notebook:

 [Patch-Augmentation.ipynb](Patch-Augmentation.ipynb)

+Initial experiments show several percent improvements over baseline accuracies.

-## Examples
+## Visual Example

 Below some examples are to appear to highlight its functionality.

+## Publication

+Repository made public on the 25th of October 2019.